starbasehq/sveltekit-openid-connect/README.md

-import * as cookie from 'cookie' import mock from 'mock-http' import { appSession } from 'sveltekit-openid-connect' import fetch from 'node-fetch'
+import * as cookie from 'cookie' import mock from 'mock-http' import { appSession } from 'sveltekit-openid-connect' import { SessionService } from '$lib/services' // This is a service that provides session storage, not a part of this package import fetch from 'node-fetch'

 const auth0config = {